Piscataqua River border dispute

 The Piscataqua River border dispute was a dispute between the US states of Maine and New Hampshire over ownership of Seavey's Island in the Piscataqua River, which forms the border between Maine and New Hampshire.
-The dispute was settled in 2002 by the US Supreme Court in favor of Maine.
+In 2002, the US Supreme Court dismissed a lawsuit by New Hampshire claiming the entire harbor up to the Kittery shore.
+The issue remains a recurring political dispute, especially in the New Hampshire House of Representatives.